Hyaluronic Acid, Skincare Superstar

 Take a more natural route with a supplement.
 Some supplements—particularly those paired with collagen—provide the body with raw materials to support joint and connective tissue health.
 What’s more, supplements can encourage cellular renewal and structure.

 Want something topical?
-Hyaluronic acid serums—such as our own Anti-Aging Eye Serum—foster suppleness and softness.
+Hyaluronic acid serums—such as our own Anti-Aging Eye Cream—foster suppleness and softness.
 Because this acid (which, by the way, is actually a sugar) can hold on to more water than any other molecule in our body, it can bind and seal in moisture in the skin.
 And in addition to helping produce and maintain cartilage, HA does the same for collagen.

 Facial and skin creams carry much of the same potential, rendering HA-enhanced moisturizers especially appealing to people with dry skin caused by aging, cold weather, diet, and more.
 Our award-winning Age Defying Moisturizer is rich in this key ingredient; coupled with the finest organic oils and tropical botanicals in paradise, it promotes a dewy, glowing complexion.